 Lauren is a Community Manager on the Changemakers Team.
 Prior to Ashoka, Lauren supported social entrepreneurs throughout Uganda, including as the Communications Director for Uganda Crafts 2000 Ltd., a fair trade business in Kampala.
 In the US, she has worked to make interfaith cooperation a social norm while at the Interfaith Youth Core, started by Ashoka Fellow Eboo Patel.
 Lauren has a MA in Gender, Globalization, and Rights from the National University of Ireland, Galway, where she was a George J. Mitchell Scholar, and a B.S. in Social Policy from Northwestern University.
 She enjoys photography and baking and lives in Washington, DC.

 Stephen is the Web Developer/Administrator for Ashoka's Integrated Technology Initiative.
-He is primarily responsible for building and managing Ashoka's global and country office websites.
-Stephen has been working for social change and environmental protection for nearly two decades.
-Stephen realizes the important role technology plays in helping advance the goals of citizen sector organizations, and he strives to provide technological solutions for social change.
+He is responsible for building and maintaining Ashoka's multi-site web architecture using the Drupal content management system.
+Stephen also trains and guides Ashoka's distributed network of content managers and aggregators to drive the organization's mission through the strategic use of technology.
+Stephen has been working for social change for nearly two decades and realizes the important role technology plays in helping advance the goals of citizen sector organizations.
 He also has a passion for travel, music, DJing and the outdoors.

 Laxmi Parthasarathy is a Change Manager and Global Media Manager for Ashoka’s Framework Change and Global Communications team.
 Prior to joining Ashoka, she worked in Manzini, Swaziland as a Communications Officer for a gender based violence prevention NGO where she developed and executed a national media campaign and led media trainings to build local capacity.
 She is also an Executive Board Member of Canadian Crossroads International and was selected as Canada’s Top 20 Under 20.
 Her own community organization and newspaper, was Ashoka Canada’s first Youth Venture.
 She has worked on media, communications, and development projects in Canada, Swaziland, India, Rwanda, Mexico and the UK.
 Laxmi received an MSc from the London School of Economics and Political Science.